ofluffydev/pythonCourse/docs/basic-python-syntax/indentation.md

 ---
-title: "Indentation in Python"
+title: "Python Indentation"
 sidebar_label: "Indentation"
 sidebar_position: 4
 ---

+# Python Indentation

 Python's use of indentation is one of its most distinctive features, serving as a core part of the language's syntax rather than just a stylistic convention.
 This approach to code structure sets Python apart from many other programming languages, including Java.
 Let's explore Python's indentation rules, their benefits, and how they compare to other languages.

 This compares Java and Python syntax.
 Don't worry about understanding the Java code blocks in this section

-# Python Indentation:

 In Python, indentation is used to define code blocks.
 The level of indentation determines which statements are part of a particular block, such as the body of a function, loop, or conditional statement.